This website uses cookies

 Disrupting a Phishing Operation: Technical Breakdown

-How we found, dissected, and crippled an active phishing site targeting Illinois residents: breaking down their scam, exposing their backend, and trashing their data.
+How we found and dissected an active phishing site targeting Illinois residents — breaking down their scam, mapping their backend from the frontend out, and driving the takedown.

 Overview

-We identified an active phishing site impersonating Illinois government services at:
+We identified an active phishing site impersonating Illinois government services:

-This post breaks down how the scam worked, where it failed, and how we disrupted the backend by reverse engineering the frontend, identifying the C2 endpoint, and flooding it with invalid data.
+This post covers how the kit worked, where it was weak, and how we mapped its backend by reverse engineering the frontend — then handed the whole thing to the parties who can pull it offline.

 1. Initial Behavior: Cloaked Payloads

-The phishing site responded differently depending on how it was accessed:
+The site behaved differently depending on how you reached it.

-• Clicking the SMS link displayed the full scam form
+• Arriving from the SMS link showed the full scam form.

-• Visiting directly showed a fake “site can’t be reached” page
+• Visiting the URL directly showed a fake "this site can't be reached" page.

 Mozilla/5.0 (iPhone; CPU iPhone OS 17_5 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/17.0 Mobile/15E148 Safari/604.1